mathspp/mathspp/pages/02.blog/04.pydonts/truthy-falsy-and-bool/item.en.md

 Now a couple of remarks about the functioning of Truthy and Falsy values.

-## A Note About Containers With Falsy Objects
+## A note about containers with falsy objects

 We said that things like the empty list, zero, and the empty dictionary are Falsy.